openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/advanced-operations/lvm-snapshot.md

 The LVM driver supports creating snapshots of the LVM volumes.
 This requires the `dm-snapshot` kernel module to be loaded.
 Certain settings are applied by the LVM driver which modifies the default behaviour of the LVM snapshot:

-- Snapshots created by the LVM driver are ReadOnly by default as opposed to the ReadWrite snapshots created by default by `lvcreate` command
+- Snapshots created by the LVM driver are ReadOnly by default as opposed to the ReadWrite snapshots created by default by `lvcreate` command.
-- The size of snapshot will be set to the size of the origin volume
+- The size of snapshot will be set to the size of the origin volume.

 ## Default SnapshotClass without SnapSize Parameter